ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

   * Update of appendix describing MAC-H256 to now also be generated by the build system from a common set of code and templates
   * Update single use algorithm to use an array of octet values rather than requiring splitting an octet buffer into parts during generation of a presentation and during verification.
   * Update BBS algorithm description and examples to clarify the proof is an array with a single octet string.
+  * Update MAC algorithm to use an array of octet values for the proof, rather than requiring splitting an octet buffer into parts.
+  * Add new section on the Combined MAC Representation to clarify operations are serving to recreate this octet string value.

   -04